Pan Yaung Chel: 2019: The beginning of an acting career

 Pan Yaung Chel's acting career began with her first ever film work named "Lake Pyar" - a Canal+ original series, which began airing nationwide on 17 October 2019, in which she played the character of Lake Pyar.
 "Lake Pyar" is a crime detective series written and directed by Nyan Htin about a female junior detective by the name of Lake Pyar (which means butterfly) and her co-workers, solving criminal cases in the city of Yangon, Myanmar.
 Season 1 of "Lake Pyar" consists of eight episodes and each episode has a different criminal case.
 "Lake Pyar" became popular and well-loved for its story, casts, the quality of production, and for it being one of the few films/series in Myanmar that has a female hero character, or in other words, is led by a female actress.
 CANAL+ took a huge risk casting a singer as the lead for its series.
 But with her first-ever role, Pan Yaung Chel was awarded the National Winner of Myanmar for Best Actress In A Leading Role for the Asian Academy Creative Awards - one of Asia-Pacific's most prestigious awards.
 In recent interviews, Pan Yaung Chel said she will also start working on other films in 2020 which will go on the big screens later in the coming years.
 Season 2 of "Lake Pyar" began airing on CANAL+ on 28 January 2021.

+Pan Yaung continued to focus on her acting career for the next few years and worked on the popular television series "Grieving Moe", which gained her another National Award for Best Actress In A Leading Role at the Asian Academy Creative Awards, making her the only actress in Myanmar to win the title twice, and "Sparkle Hearts", which is said to be the tv series with the highest budget in Myanmar for the past several years.
+In the same year, she filmed her first feature film titled "The Cloud" which is said to be in theaters in 2026.
+The following years of 2024 and 2025, Pan Yaung worked on her second and third feature, "Indeed A Man" and "I Wanna Be Your Lobster...", which are both said to be released in theaters nationwide, also in 2026.
+"I Wanna Be Your Lobster..." became an official selection of FLY Film Festival by Busan Film Commission and was selected as the opening film of the festival.
+The film also had its international premiere at Da Nang Asian film festival in Vietnam in June of 2026.
+Some members of the film, including Pan Yaung, attended the premieres in both Korea and Vietnam.